Khan/language-toggle/README.md

 Is this extension available in the Chrome Store?
 - It has been submitted and is under review.
 When it is approved we will update this readme.

+The page didn't change while I was watching a video?
+- Sometime pages don't refresh properly.
+Going back to the lesson page before changing languages usually resolves it.